 - Voyager Probes: Launched in the 1970s, these probes have far exceeded their original mission lifespans, continuing to transmit data from beyond our solar system.

-- Hubble Space Telescope: Operating since 1990, Hubble has provided invaluable astronomical data, thanks to multiple servicing missions that have extended its operational life.
+- Hubble Space Telescope: Operating since 1990, Hubble has provided invaluable Astronomical data, thanks to multiple servicing missions that have extended its operational life.

 - Mars Rovers Opportunity and Curiosity: These rovers have exceeded their planned mission durations, exploring the Martian surface for years and providing extensive scientific data.